Justice for Families

 Negligence

 Negligence refers to a failure to exercise reasonable care that results in harm to another person.
-It is a foundational element in many wrongful death claims.
+It is a foundational element in many wrongful death claims, requiring proof that the defendant owed a duty of care, breached that duty, and caused injury or death as a result.

 Statute of Limitations